alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 # Migration Guide `v0`→`v1`

-The main points for this version:
+The main points for this new major version:

 - API backwards compatible with v0:
   - see migration guide for the exception of tagging behavior due to bug in v0